 In 2023, a record number of shareholder resolutions were filed, with a substantial portion focusing on labour rights.
 This trend underscores the growing recognition among investors that upholding labour rights, including freedom of association and collective bargaining, is not only a requirement of international standards but also critical to the long-term performance and profitability of portfolio companies.

-Last November, this growing awareness gave rise to the Labour Rights Investor Network (LRIN).
+Last Noviembre, this growing awareness gave rise to the Labour Rights Investor Network (LRIN).
 Established as a global platform for investor education and advocacy, the LRIN has clear goals to promote a culture of respect for labour rights in investment portfolios and companies across all sectors.
 This includes equipping investors with the necessary information and tools to integrate labour rights into their stewardship practices while fostering an environment that encourages open dialogue between investors and trade unions.

 Eight months on, the network has doubled the value of assets under management by its members to a total of $3.6 trillion and made significant progress toward achieving its goals.
 Members have had the unique opportunity to learn from workers, unions and experts about a diversity of topics including international standards that encompass their responsibility to uphold respect for workers’ rights, to addressing the global growth of anti-union practices.